In this post:

 ZG42 Incheon to Narita departing 1:30PM arriving 3:55PM

-The airline is separately operating some cargo-only flights, but long term the plan is for the airline to launch passenger flights to Bangkok, Honolulu, and beyond.
+The airline is separately operating some cargo-only flights, but long term the plan is for the airline to launch passenger flights to Bangkok, Honolulu, Los Angeles, and beyond.

 The carrier’s strategy essentially seems to be to undercut existing airlines in popular markets, rather than picking out more niche point-to-point leisure routes.